ssha-org/ssha_web/content/conference.md

 <i>Awards and Grants</i>

 The Association promotes high quality scholarship through its awards program, which recognizes the best work by a younger scholar and the best work by any scholar in our many fields.
 We also facilitate the participation of graduate students through a travel grant.
 Please note that students applying for these funds need to fill out the appropriate form and submit it along with their proposed to the network representatives.
-They will be informed of the result of that competition at the same time as they hear whether or not their paper has been accepted.
 <br />

 <i>Richard Sutch Student Travel Awards</i>

 The Social Science History Association is pleased to offer a limited number of student travel grants to help offset the cost to graduate students (and the occasional exceptional undergraduate) attending our annual conference.

-To apply, please complete this application form available [here](https://docs.google.com/forms/d/e/1FAIpQLSfJYALkvVBvrfxu_KSptBxU2fzxeEZlyhgfe-1qNFrawloBhQ/viewform?_requested=true&fbzx=-8195368214589861263).
-The deadline for applying is Monday August 12, 2024.
-Notification of travel awards will be emailed to award recipients in mid to late August.
+Applications have now closed.
 Please be patient as the notification process can take several weeks to complete.

 <br />

 ### **FUTURE CONFERENCES**

-- Chicago, USA, 2025
+- Chicago, USA, November 20-23, 2025

 **Past Conference Programs>>** https://ssha.org/programs/